norcross/airplane-mode/readme.txt

 == Changelog ==

+= 0.2.5 - 2019/11/15
+* Remove usage of method that's been deprecated in WordPress trunk. props @johnbillion

 = 0.2.4 - 2017/12/13
 * Added localhost bypass for loading CSS and JS files when hot reloading. props @shadyvb